telekineticyeti/neosonic/README.md

 A playlist-first organization tool that provides a clean, functional UI for maintaining playlists on music servers that support the [subsonic API](http://www.subsonic.org/), such as Airsonic, Subsonic and Funkwhale.

-## What it is not

-NeoSonic is not a music player or music uploading tool.
-For the time being, it is purely a playlist organization tool for music that already exists in your hosted library.

-This may change in the future, but for now please consider this an additional tool to compliment your self-hosted cloud music toolbox.

-NeoSonic currently does not support multi-user setups, and is intended for use on servers that are used by a single user.

 ## Why this tool was made

 Playlist management in Airsonic, Subsonic & Funkwhale is cumbersome.
 Adding or removing tracks to existing playlists is clunky and more time consuming than it should be.